fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 These codes are part of development of modules for control of DC layouts using DC controllers for each track section.

+## Testing

+I am now starting testing of these codes with CBUS and FCU.

 ## Codes

+Note: The codes using the signal control library now have an additional file FastPWMLight.h which is an extension of mine and not part of the library.

 ### CANASIGNALI2C_CS15